rookasrudzianskas/rookasrudzianskas/README.md

 - 💞️ I’m looking to collaborate on startup projects and future technologies
 - 📫 How to reach me rudzianskas.rokas@yahoo.com

-In the continuous update process!😀😀😀😀😀
+In the continuous update process!😀😀😀😀😀😀

 ### Glad to see you there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Hi, I'm [Rokas Rudzianskas](https://byrookas.com/), a passionate self-taught web and apps developer and a freelance software developer from Lithuania.
-Interested in working on the backend, APIs, and Databases and currently learning about Distributed Ledger Technology.
+Interested in working on the backend, APIs, and Databases and am currently learning about Distributed Ledger Technology.
 Occasionally I do participate in Hackathons 💡 and I have a love/hate relationship with Programming 😐

 <a href="https://app.daily.dev/rokas"><img src="https://api.daily.dev/devcards/9fcfa9148fd54e2ab4d5e2fe4833839f.png?r=o58" width="400" alt="Rokas Tech's Dev Card"/></a>